sagepublishing/rejected_article_tracker_pkg/paper/paper.md

     - Dual submission (where an author has submitted the same article to multiple journals simultaneously) can be detected retrospectively with high accuracy.

-    - In a similar way, self-plagiarism can potentially be detected by checking new-submissions against CrossRef with the tracker.
+    - In a similar way, self-plagiarism can potentially be detected quickly and cheaply by checking new-submissions against CrossRef with the tracker.
+Although, the well-established [CrossCheck](https://www.crossref.org/services/similarity-check/) service based on [iThenticate](https://www.ithenticate.com/) should yield superior results.

     - When a rejected article has been later published _and then retracted_ due to fraud or other misconduct, this can allow the publisher who rejected the paper to identify that case of misconduct in their own part of the peer-review system.